Auguste and Louis Lumière

-Their screening of a single film on 22 March 1895 for around 200 members of the "Society for the Development of the National Industry" in Paris was probably the first presentation of projected film.
-Their first commercial public screening on 28 December 1895 for around 40 paying visitors and invited relations has traditionally been regarded as the birth of cinema.
-Either the techniques or the business models of earlier filmmakers proved to be less viable than the breakthrough presentations of the Lumières.
+Their screening of a single film on 22 March 1895, for around 200 members of the Société d'encouragement pour l'industrie nationale (Society for the Development of the National Industry) in Paris was probably the first presentation of projected film.
+Their first commercial public screening on 28 December 1895, for around 40 paying visitors and invited relations has traditionally been regarded as the birth of cinema.

 History

-The Lumière brothers were born in Besançon, France, to Charles-Antoine Lumière (1840–1911) and Jeanne Joséphine Costille Lumière, who were married in 1861 and moved to Besançon, setting up a small photographic portrait studio where Auguste and Louis were born.
-They moved to Lyon in 1870, where son Edouard and three daughters were born.
+The Lumière brothers were born in Besançon, France, to Charles-Antoine Lumière (1840–1911) and Jeanne Joséphine Costille Lumière, who were married in 1861 and moved to Besançon, setting up a small photographic portrait studio.
+Here were born Auguste, Louis and their daughter Jeanne.
+They moved to Lyon in 1870, where their two other daughters were born: Mélina and Francine.
 Auguste and Louis both attended La Martiniere, the largest technical school in Lyon.